via5/Synergy/README.md

 [<img src="doc/duration-ramp.png" height="400">](doc/duration-ramp.png)

-- _Ramp time_: The time during which the durations will be ramped up or down.
+- _Ramp time_: The time during which the duration will be ramped up or down.
 If the ramp time is 5s, the actual duration will ramp up for 5s, then down for 5s.
 - _Minimum duration_: The duration when ramping starts and ends.
 - _Maximum duration_: The duration when ramping is completely up.
 - _Hold maximum_: Time in seconds to hold the duration when ramped up at the maximum.